EBay builds new division to woo developers

 Dan Shahin, a former comic book store owner who has developed an online storefront management system, went with a Google Inc payment system a few years ago, rather than PayPal.

-That was because PayPal had several different application programming interfaces, or APIs.
+That was because PayPal had several different application programing interfaces, or APIs.

 APIs are sets of rules and specifications that help different software programs communicate with each other.
 PayPal's APIs were "scattered around," making it more difficult for Shahin to develop payment features to include in his storefront management system, he said.